JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum-Type-B_Programmers_TierD/README.md

 3. Optionally, read [my 6 minute introduction to deep q learning](https://medium.com/@jordanmicahbennett/a-simple-8-minute-deepmind-deep-q-learning-schematic-in-input-process-outcome-cycle-laymen-terms-bb6916ccddb8).
 Deep Q learning is a variant of reinforcement learning.

-4. Upload this code to your github account.
+4. Upload this code with screenshots of your experiments, to your github account.
 Name it "My-Code_For-MLJI-Week-6", or something similar.

-## Third Semester/Credits
+# Week 6 End

-Note: Please try to complete [the Deep Learning Book](http://www.deeplearningbook.org) by Yoshua Bengio et al. (Bengio is one of the winners of the winners of the 2018 Turing Award, a Nobel-Prize like award for Artificial Intelligence.
+Note: Please try to complete the 1st 5 chapters of [the Deep Learning Book](http://www.deeplearningbook.org) by Yoshua Bengio et al. (Bengio is one of the winners of the winners of the 2018 Turing Award, a Nobel-Prize like award for Artificial Intelligence.
 See the CBS News Report on [the aforesaid 2018 Turing Award](https://www.youtube.com/watch?v=BWIV5xQoYbA)).

-This course was desgined by [Jordan Micah Bennett](https://www.linkedin.com/in/programminggodjordan/).
+This semester concludes with a core review of mathematical notations ranging from Linear Algebra, to Numerical Computation.
+No code shall be uploaded for this last review.